schenkc/unraveled/README.md

 * following

-* collection other people's patterns
+* collecting other people's patterns

 === technologies used